Search This Blog

 In a recent networking event that I hosted on Effective Agile Transformation, a question came up from interested attendees on whether a Project Management Office or Program Management Office (PMO) should have different metrics to measure projects.
 An example of a metric that was tossed around was that projects in a traditional waterfall approach may use schedule variance whereas agile projects may measure velocity.

 I believe these questions are rooted in traditional thinking where people look up to Agile as a radical way of doing projects differently only to arrive at the same results.
-The Stacey’s diagram that Agile principles promote definitely call out that not all projects will benefit from applying agile principles of iterative and incremental delivery.
+Stacey’s diagram that Agile principles promote call out that not all projects will benefit from applying agile principles of iterative and incremental delivery.
 So, all types of projects should be evaluated based on value generation.
 Any type of key performance indicator basically evaluates this value generation as evidenced by Michael Porter’s value chain theory where project management is an indispensable support management activity.

-First, PMO (sometimes called Value Management Office, Value Delivery Office, Centers of Excellence), is a portfolio function (which means there is no end date and any project/program may or may not be related).
+First, PMO (sometimes called Value Management Office, Value Delivery Office, Centers of Excellence), is a portfolio function (which means there is no end date, and any project/program may or may not be related).
 The goal of the PMO is a governance function rather than management function.
-The PMO should continuously review seismic changes in the market and its impact in the organization (external influences) and plan to build capability and capacity.
-So, PMO functions is not just metrics driven.
+The PMO should continuously review seismic changes in the market and its impact on the organization (external influences) and plan to build capability and capacity.
+So, PMO functions are not just metrics driven.
 In my opinion, PMO is responsible for the following so that the organization's strategy and goals are supported sometimes by allowing to take on projects never taken by the organization before laying the foundations of profit center.

-1. 3C: Capability, Capacity, Change Planning (e.g; EEF/OPA support)
+1. 3C: Capability, Capacity, Change Planning (e.g., EEF/OPA support)

 2. 3R: Resources, Risks, Reporting